gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Object files generated from the assembly of Assembler sources are no longer named '<file>.s.o'.
 * Renamed method: BuildableModelElement.dependsOn() -> BuildableModelElement.builtBy()
 * The `gpp-compiler` plugin was renamed to `gcc`.
 Class name was changed to `GccCompilerPlugin`.
-* Linker arguments are no longer automatically escaped with '-Xlinker' on GCC.
 * The conventional source directories eg: `src/main/cpp` and `src/main/headers` are only applied if no source directories are explicitly configured.
 If you wish to define custom source locations, you must define _all_ of the source locations.